michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.5.0 =
+- Added a utility class for plugin bootstraps.
 - Added user meta factory class for adding fields in the user profile page.
 - Changed the demo plugin to be a loader plugin that loads Admin Page Framework.